Data-Ezequiel17/Data-Ezequiel17/README.md

 Data Engineer based in Florida. :palm_tree:

 I design and build anything Big Data related.
 Mostly data pipelines.
-Currently focusing on real-time data, but love batch as well.
+Currently focusing on real-time data, but love working with batch as well.

 This is my new github, lost my old one.